-Small geometry (Ultra Fine Pitch) applications are becoming more and more popular and as such Nordson DAGE offer equipment optimized specifically for this function.
+Small geometry (Ultra Fine Pitch) applications are becoming more and more popular and as such Nordson DAGE offers wire pulling test equipment optimized specifically for this function.

 Copper wire testing requires a slightly different test methodology (please see First Bond Ball Pull).